chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 To help make things a bit easier for Art, I offer to drive closer to the ranch instead of meeting him in Bend.
 We decide on Madras, which is a 10-15 minutes away from the ranch.
-I meet Art and Baxter in the McDonalds parking lot in Madras.
+I meet Art and Baxter in the McDonalds parking lot in Madras and we make the handoff.
 I took some video with my phone.

 </div>